dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  No speech can stain what is noble by nature.
+  Men are April when they woo, December when they wed.
+Maids are May when they are maids, but the sky changes when they are wives.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1612 days)
+## 🌟 Experiences (1613 days)

 ### 🧮 Programming languages